tricharme-official/tca-authority/CODE_OF_CONDUCT.md

-Contributor Covenant Code of Conduct – Tricharmé TCA Edition Our Pledge
+Contributor Covenant Code of Conduct

+Tricharmé Control Authority (TCA) — Edition 2.0

+1. Our Commitment

-We, as members, contributors, and leaders of the Tricharmé Control Authority (TCA) ecosystem, pledge to maintain a respectful, harassment-free environment for everyone — regardless of age, gender identity, personal expression, background, or professional experience.
+As contributors, maintainers, and members of the Tricharmé Control Authority (TCA) ecosystem, we are committed to fostering a professional, respectful, and harassment-free environment.
-We commit to act and interact in ways that foster openness, inclusion, and professionalism consistent with the values of Tricharmé® — Mi vedo, mi piaccio, mi riconosco.
+We aim to preserve the integrity, reliability, and long-term consistency of all TCA datasets, documentation, and semantic structures.

-Our Standards
+2. Our Standards

-Examples of positive behavior include:

-Demonstrating empathy and professionalism toward other contributors

-Being respectful of differing opinions, approaches, and creative perspectives

-Giving and accepting constructive feedback gracefully

-Taking responsibility and learning from mistakes
+Positive, expected behaviours include:

+Acting with professionalism, clarity, and mutual respect

+Being receptive to ideas, technical alternatives, and structured feedback

+Owning mistakes and correcting them promptly

-Prioritizing the well-being of the community and the integrity of shared data
+Prioritising the quality, consistency, security, and governance of shared data

+Collaborating in ways that strengthen the TCA ecosystem

-Unacceptable behavior includes:
+Unacceptable behaviours include:

-Harassment, discrimination, or hate speech of any kind
+Harassment, discrimination, or hate speech

+Personal attacks or aggressive language

-Personal attacks, trolling, or publishing private information without consent
+Publishing private or confidential information without permission

-Using sexualized or violent language or imagery

-Any conduct that disrupts the purpose or governance of the project
+Spamming, trolling, or intentionally disrupting project governance

+Actions that compromise data integrity, versioning, or semantic compliance

-Enforcement Responsibilities
+3. Enforcement Responsibilities

+Project maintainers are responsible for:

+Defining and upholding behavioural standards

+Taking corrective action in response to unacceptable behaviour

-Community leaders are responsible for clarifying standards and enforcing them consistently.
-They may edit, remove, or reject comments, commits, issues, or pull requests that violate this Code of Conduct.
+Editing, removing, or rejecting comments, commits, issues, or pull requests that violate this Code

-All moderation actions must align with the TCA – Governance & License Dataset v1.0.
+Applying all guidelines in alignment with the TCA – Governance & License Dataset (v2.0.0)

-Scope
+4. Scope

-This Code applies to all project spaces (GitHub, DataHub mirrors, internal documentation) and whenever an individual represents the TCA community in public or digital environments.

-Enforcement

-Reports of unacceptable behavior should be sent to:
+This Code applies to:

+GitHub repositories and discussions

+Official TCA datasets published under /.well-known/

+Documentation, issues, pull requests, mirrors and public communication

+Any context where an individual is representing or interacting with the TCA ecosystem

+5. Reporting

+To report a violation, contact:

 📧 amministrazione@tricharmeofficial.com

 PEC: mf_snc@pec.it

-All reports will be handled promptly, confidentially, and in accordance with the TCA’s data governance and privacy principles.
-Retaliation against reporters is strictly prohibited.
+Reports will be handled promptly, confidentially, and without retaliation.
+Any attempt to penalize someone for reporting will result in enforcement action.

-Enforcement Guidelines
+6. Enforcement Guidelines

+To ensure predictable and fair governance, violations may lead to the following actions:

-1. Correction
+Level 1 — Correction

-Impact: Inappropriate language or isolated unprofessional behavior.
+Impact: Minor, isolated inappropriate behaviour
-Consequence: Private written warning with clarification and education.
+Consequence: Private written notice with clarification

-2. Warning
+Level 2 — Warning

-Impact: Repeated or significant breach of conduct.
+Impact: Repeated or significant violations
-Consequence: Temporary restriction from participation and communication.
+Consequence: Temporary participation restrictions

-3. Temporary Ban
+Level 3 — Temporary Ban

-Impact: Sustained or intentional disruption or harassment.
+Impact: Continuous or intentional disruption
-Consequence: Temporary suspension from all TCA communication channels.
+Consequence: Temporary suspension from all TCA communication channels

-4. Permanent Ban
+Level 4 — Permanent Ban

-Impact: Persistent violation or severe ethical breach.
+Impact: Severe, harmful, or repeated unethical misconduct
-Consequence: Permanent removal from the project and public acknowledgment of enforcement.
+Consequence: Permanent removal from the project

-Attribution
+7. Attribution

-Adapted from the Contributor Covenant, version 2.0
-.
+This Code of Conduct is based on the Contributor Covenant v2.0.
-Community Impact Guidelines inspired by Mozilla’s code of conduct enforcement ladder .
+Enforcement model inspired by Mozilla’s “Community Participation Guidelines”.

-© 2025 Tricharmé® — TCA (Tricharmé Control Authority).
+© 2025 Tricharmé® — Tricharmé Control Authority (TCA)
 License: CC BY 4.0